Structured In-context Environment Scaling for Large Language Model Reasoning: More Experimental Results

 \Cref{tab:performance_comparison_final_corrected} shows a consistent and striking pattern across models and KGQA benchmarks: RL fine-tuning within the SIE (RL w/ SIE) delivers far larger gains than either CoT prompting or supervised fine-tuning on distilled SRD.
-For Qwen2.5-7B-Instruct and Llama3.1-8B-Instruct, RL w/ SIE yields very high pass@1 scores on WebQSP ($\approx 93.4$ and $93.2$ at SIE-100\%), CWQ ($\approx 87.7$ and $89.7$), and GrailQA ($\approx 85.8$ and $85.0$), substantially outperforming SFT w/ SRD (which typically improves scores by $\sim 6-16$ points over CoT) and the CoT baseline itself.
+For Qwen2.5-7B-Instruct and Llama3.1-8B-Instruct, RL w/ SIE yields very high accuracy scores on WebQSP ($\sim 93.4$ and $93.2$ at SIE-100\%), CWQ ($\sim 87.7$ and $89.7$), and GrailQA ($\sim 85.8$ and $85.0$), substantially outperforming SFT w/ SRD (which typically improves scores by $\sim 6-16$ points over CoT) and the CoT baseline itself.
 The gains produced by RL w/ SIE are also robust across the partial-SIE spectrum: although absolute accuracy declines as support triples are removed (SIE-100\% $\rightarrow$ SIE-0\%), RL w/ SIE maintains pronounced advantages even in the most information-scarce settings (e.g., WebQSP SIE-0\%: RL still $72.8$ for Qwen2.5-7B-Instruct vs. CoT $17.8$).
 For Qwen2.5-7B and Qwen3-8B, a similar trend emerges: RL w/ SIE produces very large relative improvements (often raising weak CoT baselines into strong performance ranges), while SFT w/ SRD yields substantial but smaller improvements.
-The DeepSeek-R1 API baseline generally sits between SFT and RL in absolute performance for many settings, illustrating that distilled SRD alone does not close the gap to environment-driven RL.
-Overall, The results empirically supports that SIE-enabled RL exploration is a far more effective mechanism for eliciting high-quality structured reasoning than passive supervision or prompting alone.
+The DeepSeek-R1 baseline generally sits between SFT and RL in absolute performance for many settings, illustrating that the SIE-driven KGQA task still poses a certain level of difficulty even for powerful LLMs.
+Overall, The results demonstrates that SIE-enabled RL exploration is a far more effective mechanism for eliciting high-quality structured reasoning than passive supervision or prompting alone.